rimiti/maskme/README.md

 ## Description

-This module provide a powerful function to hide you sensible data with "lookbehind" regex.
+This module provide a powerful function to hide your sensible data with "lookbehind" regex.

 ## Using this module in other modules